Cray-HPE/docs-csm/operations/boot_orchestration/BOS_API_Versions.md

 # Boot Orchestration

 The Boot Orchestration Service \(BOS\) currently supports API version v2.
+For historical context,
-The following is a summary of the changes BOS v2 made from v1, and the upgrade path from v1 to v2.
+the following is a summary of the changes BOS v2 made from v1, and the upgrade path from v1 to v2.

 ## BOS v1 removal

 BOS v1 is removed in CSM 1.6.
 During the upgrade to CSM 1.6, all BOS v1 session data is deleted.
 Other BOS data may be modified or, in rare cases, deleted.
-See [BOS data notice](../../upgrade/README.md#bos-data-notice) for more details.

 ## BOS v2 improvements